 This is an example palliative care video consultation from Dr Sonnathi

 Care home perspectives

-Care homes working with the North Staffordshire Skype programme share their perspectives on the project
+Care homes working with the North Staffordshire and Stoke video consultation programme share their perspectives on the project

 This is a video case study of the pilot in its very early stages.
 It is interesting to see how dual screens are being used from the desktop, with a webcam.